loichyan/thisctx/README.md

 ### `thisctx.generic`

-An option to disable generics of a generated node.
+An option to remove generics from generated code.

 ```rust
 #[derive(WithContext)]